influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 #### Basic authentication

 Use the `Authorization` header with the `Basic` scheme to authenticate v1 API `/write` and `/query` requests.
-When authenticating requests, InfluxDB Cloud Dedicated checks that `password` is an authorized database token.
-InfluxDB Cloud Dedicated  ignores `username`.
+When authenticating requests, InfluxDB Cloud Dedicated checks that the `password` part of the decoded credential is an authorized [database token](/influxdb/cloud-dedicated/get-started/setup/#create-a-database-token).
+InfluxDB Cloud Dedicated ignores the `username` part of the decoded credential.

 ##### Syntax